oapicf/pinterest-sdk/clients/go/generated/docs/OauthAccessTokenResponseEverlastingRefresh.md

 NewOauthAccessTokenResponseEverlastingRefreshWithDefaults instantiates a new OauthAccessTokenResponseEverlastingRefresh object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetResponseType

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetResponseType() string`

+GetResponseType returns the ResponseType field if non-nil, zero value otherwise.

+### GetResponseTypeOk

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetResponseTypeOk() (*string, bool)`

+GetResponseTypeOk returns a tuple with the ResponseType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResponseType

+`func (o *OauthAccessTokenResponseEverlastingRefresh) SetResponseType(v string)`

+SetResponseType sets ResponseType field to given value.

+### HasResponseType

+`func (o *OauthAccessTokenResponseEverlastingRefresh) HasResponseType() bool`

+HasResponseType returns a boolean if a field has been set.

+### GetAccessToken

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetAccessToken() string`

+GetAccessToken returns the AccessToken field if non-nil, zero value otherwise.

+### GetAccessTokenOk

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetAccessTokenOk() (*string, bool)`

+GetAccessTokenOk returns a tuple with the AccessToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccessToken

+`func (o *OauthAccessTokenResponseEverlastingRefresh) SetAccessToken(v string)`

+SetAccessToken sets AccessToken field to given value.

+### GetTokenType

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetTokenType() string`

+GetTokenType returns the TokenType field if non-nil, zero value otherwise.

+### GetTokenTypeOk

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetTokenTypeOk() (*string, bool)`

+GetTokenTypeOk returns a tuple with the TokenType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTokenType

+`func (o *OauthAccessTokenResponseEverlastingRefresh) SetTokenType(v string)`

+SetTokenType sets TokenType field to given value.

+### GetExpiresIn

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetExpiresIn() int32`

+GetExpiresIn returns the ExpiresIn field if non-nil, zero value otherwise.

+### GetExpiresInOk

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetExpiresInOk() (*int32, bool)`

+GetExpiresInOk returns a tuple with the ExpiresIn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExpiresIn

+`func (o *OauthAccessTokenResponseEverlastingRefresh) SetExpiresIn(v int32)`

+SetExpiresIn sets ExpiresIn field to given value.

+### GetScope

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetScope() string`

+GetScope returns the Scope field if non-nil, zero value otherwise.

+### GetScopeOk

+`func (o *OauthAccessTokenResponseEverlastingRefresh) GetScopeOk() (*string, bool)`

+GetScopeOk returns a tuple with the Scope field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetScope

+`func (o *OauthAccessTokenResponseEverlastingRefresh) SetScope(v string)`

+SetScope sets Scope field to given value.

 ### GetRefreshToken